 The Heights College Counseling Office assists upper school students and their parents through the college selection and application process.

-Beginning in 10th grade, students are assigned a college counselor who will meet personally with him and help him apply to colleges.
-From preparing for the PSAT, SAT, and ACT tests, to providing guidance about the college selection process, The Heights’ college counselors offer years of expertise and care in assisting students and their families in finding the college that will meet their needs and lay the groundwork for their future success.
+Beginning in 10th grade, students are assigned a college counselor who will meet personally with him and assist him in the application process.
+From preparing for the PSAT, SAT, and ACT tests, to providing guidance about the college selection process, the college counselors offer years of expertise and care in assisting students and their families in finding the college that will meet their needs and lay the groundwork for their future success.

 The Heights SSD (Services for Students with Disabilities) Coordinator works through the college counseling department to assist families in applying for standardized testing accommodations (e.g. extended time).
-For more information, contact Dr. Gojko Stare at firstname.lastname@example.org.
+For more information, contact Mr. Dan Sushinsky at email@example.com.
+For more information on Advanced Placement (AP)tests, please contact Joseph Syski, our AP coordinator at firstname.lastname@example.org.

 Guidelines for Students